 No. Generally speaking, health care workers are not at elevated risk of getting meningococcal infection through their work.
 In the rare event a health care worker comes into direct contact with the nasopharyngeal secretions of a patient with meningococcal disease, for example while performing mouth-to-mouth resuscitation or intubation without wearing appropriate personal protective equipment, they should be provided with antibiotic chemoprophylaxis.
-Where a health care worker lives and works in a target community, they are considered a resident and will be offered vaccination.
+Where a health care worker lives and works in a target community and meets the eligibility criteria (age group), they are considered a resident and will be offered vaccination.